OUR MINISTRIES

 We also have a Bell Choir that meets on Thursdays @ 6:30 pm.

-If you would like to get involved, we also have opportunities for service as readers, worship assistants, and vocalists/instrumentalists.
+If you would like to get involved in music and worship ministry, we also have opportunities for service as readers, worship assistants, and vocalists/instrumentalists.

 Community Service